Access to China Articles

 1. Routes to the Chinese markets

-There are different trading methods for Chinese businesses (B2B) and Chinese consumers (B2C) within China and in your local market, either over the Internet or with visitors from China.
+There are various trading methods for Chinese businesses (B2B) and Chinese consumers (B2C) within China and in your local market, whether online or with visitors from China.

-Before you start, look at your business and product/service branding in China.
-If your business branding is not registered in China, we recommend you correct this ASAP.
+Before you start, could you look at your business and product/service branding in China?
+If your business branding is not registered in China, we recommend you correct this as soon as possible.
 Another Chinese or overseas company can undermine all your Chinese marketing by registering your business brand(s) in China and reproducing your products /services locally.

 2. Creating a Chinese Company